• Skip to primary navigation

 Collage of first two steps: cooking the pasta and shrimp.

 First, bring a pot of heavily salted water to a boil.
 Add the rigatoni and cook for 2-3 minutes less than package instructions.
 There should still be a bite to them since they'll finish cooking in the sauce.
-Reserve about a cup of the starchy pasta water, drain the pastas, and set it aside.
+Reserve about a cup of the starchy pasta water, drain the pasta, and set it aside.

 At the same time, melt some butter in a skillet.
 Pat the shrimp dry, season it with salt and pepper, and add it to the pan.
 Cook in a single layer until first side is opaque, then flip and cook one minute more.
 Transfer to a plate and set aside.